doug-wade/generator-sub/README.md

 ## TODO

 1. Make the tests pass
-1. Write a generated README
-1. Add `sub update` to update the command
-1. Add auto-updating using npm
-1. Add auto-updating using git
+1. Add auto-updating on a schedule
+1. sub generator for sub command

 ## License